newmantech/SQL/README.md

 # SQL
 David completed a customer retention project for a fictional movie rental company's move to the streaming market.

+David's final project was evaluated on his ability to:

+● Write moderately complex SQL queries to answer business questions.
+● Present SQL results to business managers by creating visualizations and telling a compelling story.
+● Present SQL results to technical colleagues using Excel and by creating a data dictionary.
+● Create a professional project to add to a portfolio that could be shown to employers.

 Project Introduction